ezsystems/LegacyBridge/INSTALL.md

 composer require --update-no-dev "ezsystems/legacy-bridge:^1.0.4"
 ```

-Alternatively, for eZ Platform EE users you should make sure to ask for the latests 5.4 version of legacy to recive full support, this can be done like so for now:
+Alternatively, for eZ Platform EE users you should make sure to ask for the latest 5.4 version of legacy to receive full support, this can be done like so for now:
 ```
 composer require --update-with-dependencies "ezsystems/ezpublish-legacy:5.4.10 as 2017.07.x-dev" "ezsystems/legacy-bridge:^1.0.4"
 ```

-_NOTE: This step will not be needed in future versions, make sure to remove the alias in `composer.json` once Legacy Bridge 1.3 is out, to make sure you recive updates for legacy in the future._
+_NOTE: This step will not be needed in future versions, make sure to remove the alias in `composer.json` once Legacy Bridge 1.3 is out, to make sure you receive updates for legacy in the future._

 ### Configuring Symfony app folder in legacy